arboleya/ghfm/README.md

 # Github credentials

 As you will probably save your document too many times per minute, it'd probably exceed the API calls limit, which is 60 per hour.
-To fix that, you will ask to enter your Github credentials first, then a token will be generated for you, and your limit will raise to 5000 per hour.
+To fix that, you will be asked to enter your Github credentials, then a token will be generated for you and your limit will raise to 5,000 calls per hour.
 It should be enough.

 > Username and password is never stored, it's used once, and once only.